ArseniyX/watchapi/MARKETING.md

 2. Product-Led Growth Loop

-- Generous free tier (10k calls/month) → natural viral loop when devs share endpoints with teammates
+- Unlimited endpoints on free tier (like Postman) → zero friction for adoption
+- Limit active monitors/alerts → monetize the monitoring value, not storage
 - Friction removal: No credit card for free tier, 60-second setup vs Postman's 15+ minutes
 - In-app sharing: "Invite team to see this alert" → organic team expansion
 - Public status pages (free feature) → brand exposure when shared with clients

 3. Strategic Positioning

-Against Postman: "Testing tool trying to do monitoring" vs "Monitoring-first with testing built-in"
+Against Postman: "All the testing features you love, with real-time monitoring Postman can't match"

+- Match their strength: Unlimited endpoints, clean UI, collections
-- Target their pain: Complex UI, expensive seats, poor real-time capabilities
+- Target their pain: Limited monitoring capabilities, expensive team seats
-- Win on: Price (60% cheaper), simplicity, better alerting
+- Win on: Advanced monitoring (60% cheaper than dedicated tools), better alerting, flat-rate pricing

 Against DataDog/New Relic: "Built for dev teams, not ops teams"